teuffy/lyfe/Haskell/Yesod/README.md

 {-# LANGUAGE TypeFamilies          #-}
 {-# LANGUAGE OverloadedStrings     #-}
 ```
-and instance of our Yesod application:
+and instance of our Yesod application (in this case it is not very interesting instance of typeclass, but in here we will declare different settings of our app):

 ```haskell
 instance Yesod MyFirstYesodApp